Hyperbolic Geometry is Not Necessary: Lightweight Euclidean-Based Models for Low-Dimensional Knowledge Graph Embeddings: Conclusion

 \section{Conclusion}

 The recently proposed hyperbolic-based models achieve great prediction accuracy in low-dimensional knowledge graph embeddings, but require complicated calculations for hyperbolic embeddings.
-It would cause unbearable computational costs when processing large-scaled knowledge graphs.
 In this paper, we analyze the effective components in those models and propose a lightweight variant based on Euclidean calculations.
 After simplifying the M{\"o}bius operations in RotH, our proposed RotL model achieves a competitive performance, which saves half of the training time.
 Using a two-layer stacked transformation, we further propose Rot2L that outperforms the state-of-the-art RotH model in both prediction accuracy and training speed.

 These positive results encourage us to explore further research activities in the future.
 We will theoretically analyze the effectiveness of flexible normalization in the low-dimensional KGE tasks.
 For the stacked transformations in Rot2L, we will explore multiple-layer architectures and evaluate more different transformation forms.
 Finally, we plan to apply our models on real-world knowledge graphs in different domains such as mobile healthcare, smart cities, and mobile e-Commerce.